fah2794/faheem/README.md

 # Faheem Ahmad Ansari

 Consultant and Development Professional with 3+ years of experience in policy research and governance.
-Currently a Young Professional at CITaG, IIM Jammu , specializing in data-driven analysis , stakeholder engagement , and SDGs.
+Currently a Young Professional at CITaG, IIM Jammu, specializing in data-driven analysis, stakeholder engagement, and SDGs.
 Skilled in SPSS, Excel, and evidence-based institutional transformation.

 **About Me**